Ilium (bone): History

 There exists however in classical Latin an adjective ilius/ilia/ilium.
 This adjective however means not with respect to the flanks, but Trojan.
 Troy is referred to in classical Latin as Ilium, Ilion or Ilios and in ancient Greek as Ἴλιον or Ἴλιος.

-The first editions of the official Latin nomenclature, Nomina Anatomica of the first 80 years (first in 1895) used the Vesalian expression os ilium.Kopsch, F. (1941).
-Die Nomina anatomica des Jahres 1895 (B.N.A.) nach der Buchstabenreihe geordnet und gegenübergestellt den Nomina anatomica des Jahres 1935 (I.N.A.)
-(3. Auflage).
-Leipzig: Georg Thieme Verlag.Donáth, T. & Crawford, G.C.N.
-(1969).
-Anatomical dictionary with nomenclature and explanatory notes.
-Oxford/London/Edinburgh/New York/Toronto/Syney/Paris/Braunschweig: Pergamon Press.International Anatomical Nomenclature Committee (1977).
-Nomina Anatomica, together with Nomina Histologica and Nomina Embryologica.
-Amsterdam-Oxford: Excerpta Medica.
-In the subsequent editions from 1983 and 1989 the expression os ilium was altered to os ilii.
+The first editions of the official Latin nomenclature, Nomina Anatomica of the first 80 years (first in 1895) used the Vesalian expression os ilium.
+In the subsequent editions from 1983 and 1989, the expression os ilium was altered to os ilii.
 This latter expression supposes a genitive singular of the alternate noun ilium instead of a genitive plural of the noun ile.
-Quite inconsistently, in the 1983 edition of the Nomina Anatomica the genitive plural of ile (instead of ilium) is still being used in such expressions as vena circumflexa ilium superficialis.
+Quite inconsistently, in the 1983 edition of the Nomina Anatomica, the genitive plural of ile (instead of ilium) is still being used in such expressions as vena circumflexa ilium superficialis.
 In the current 1998 edition of the Nomina Anatomica, rebaptized as Terminologia Anatomica, the expression os ilium is reintroduced and os ilii deleted.